MohammadSheakh/LeetCode/InterviewPrep/turing/ts_romulo/ts_romulo.md

 never ->
 When you assign a type never, you cannot reassign it to any other type, including an object.

+lets say i declare a variable .. never .. i assign integer .. can i assign string to this
 ```

 ---